A Lie algebra action on the Chow ring of the Hilbert scheme of points of a K3 surface: Introduction

 generated by all Lefschetz triples $(e_a, f_a, h)$.
 We also consider the Neron-Severi Lie algebra of $X$ which is defined as the Lie subalgebra

 generated by all Lefschetz triples such that $a$ is algebraic, i.e. $a \in H^{1,1}(X,\BQ)$.

-Assume now that $X$ is irreducible holomorphic symplectic, that is it is simply connected and $H^0(X, \Omega_X)$ is generated by a holomorphic symplectic form $\sigma$.
+Assume now that $X$ is irreducible holomorphic symplectic, that is it is simply connected and $H^0(X, \Omega_X^2)$ is generated by a holomorphic symplectic form $\sigma$.
 The prime example of such a variety is the Hilbert scheme of points of a K3 surface.
-By a result of Verbitsky \cite{V} we have
+By a result of Verbitsky \cite{V} and Looijenga and Lunts \cite{LL} we have

 where $b_i(X)$ are the Betti numbers and $\rho(X)$ is the Picard rank of $X$.

 Let $A^{\ast}(X)$ denote the Chow ring of $X$ taken here always with $\BQ$-coefficients.
 The group of correspondences $A^{\ast}(X \times X)$ carries a natural ring structure given by composition.
 The cycle class map $\mathrm{cl} : A^{\ast}(X \times X) \to \End H^{\ast}(X)$ is a ring homomorphism.
 Our main result says that for Hilbert schemes of points of K3 surfaces the action of the Neron-Severi Lie algebra on cohomology lifts to an action on Chow groups by correspondences: